 To get to the old neighborhood, Marcus would have to drive underneath the aging overpass that was built next to the once inhabited train station.
 In its prime, back in the fifties, the station was busy with the hussle and bussle of travelers that took the Amtrak train from Detroit to other parts of the country.

 The tracks were rumored to be cursed.
-Many accidents occurred on those tracks; as a result the station closed in the early seventies.
-One particularly tragic accident took place right atop the railway bridge, over a 70 deaths resulted from the nasty collision.
+Many accidents occurred on those tracks and as a result the station closed in the early seventies.
+One particularly tragic accident took place right atop the railway bridge, over seventy deaths resulted from the nasty collision.

 The Thunderbird entered the shadowy under pass of the viaduct where right above, all those years ago, the accident occurred.
 There were no lights underneath and the street was ridden with deep pot holes that city officials had long forgotten about.
 Marcus slowed down to avoid damage to his car’s axles.